10 Ways to Train Your Brain to Hate Junk Food

 Spot sneaky sugars

--Look at labels for added sugars and sugars under other names.
+Look at labels for added sugars and sugars under other names.
 “There are so many names sugar falls under.
 Look for things like fructose, brown rice syrup, evaporated cane juice, honey, and agave nectar,” says nutritionist Margaret Eich, RDN, a dietitian in Madison, WI.
+(Is vegetarian fast food healthy?
+Find out.)

 Skip colored plates